Iker Muniain: International career

 On 8 February 2011, at the age of only 18, Muniain made his debut with the Spain under-21 team in a match against Denmark, replacing Adrián López.
-Subsequently, he was selected by manager Luis Milla to the squad that appeared in the 2011 UEFA European Championship, appearing in all the games as the nation won its third title in the category and qualified to the 2012 Summer Olympics.
+Subsequently, he was selected by manager Luis Milla to the squad that appeared in the 2011 UEFA European Championship, appearing in all the games as the nation won its third title in the category and qualified for the 2012 Summer Olympics.

 On 24 February 2012, Muniain was called up to the senior side for the first time, for a friendly with Venezuela.
 Five days later, he came on for Cesc Fàbregas in the 74th minute of the 5–0 win in Málaga.
 Later that year, at the Summer Olympic Games in London, he made two appearances as Spain exited in the group stage without scoring a goal.

 Muniain earned 31 caps for the under-21s, which was a national record for three years before being surpassed by Gerard Deulofeu.
 In 2019, after showing fine form for his club, he was selected in the senior squad for two UEFA Euro 2020 qualifying matches; he played his second match more than seven years after the first, as well as his competitive debut, as a substitute in a 2–0 victory over Malta on 26 March.

 Muniain also featured for the unofficial Basque Country regional team.

+Coaching career

+On 28 June 2025, Muniain announced his retirement at age 32.
+He was immediately appointed as manager of Tercera Federación side CD Derio.

+Style of play

+Due to his style of play and stature, Muniain was dubbed "the Spanish Messi" by the media as a teenager.